FormidableLabs/renature/CONTRIBUTING.md

 yarn start:res
 ```

-To clean the Reason build and remove all JS artifacts:
+To clean the ReScript build and remove all JS artifacts:

 ```sh
 yarn clean:res
 ```

-Once you've built the Reason source, you can run Storybook to open up an interactive playground
+Once you've built the ReScript source, you can run Storybook to open up an interactive playground
 for developing features on `renature`.
 Simply run:

 ```sh